17 Social Media Benefits To Unleash For Your Business

 You can use social media to gather insights into your target market and discover new trends.

 You can also use social media to keep an eye on your competitors.
-Competitive analysis tools can help you to reverse engineer their social media strategies and find out what’s working and what’s not.
+Competitive analysis tools like Social Status can help you to reverse engineer their social media strategies and find out what’s working and what’s not.

 And of course, you can use social media analytics and reporting tools to see the impact of your own social media activities.
 Then, you can use these insights to prove ROI to your investors, stakeholders, or other key parties.